exasol/row-level-security-lua/doc/developer_guide/developer_guide.md

 ### Run Unit Tests From Terminal

-To run unit tests from terminal, you first need to install lua:
+To run unit tests from terminal, you first need to install Lua:

 ```bash
 sudo apt install lua5.1